Become a Member Today!

 Staffer A: $45,000 salary x 0.008 dues rate = $360 annually / 26 pay periods = $13.85 per pay period x 2 pay periods = $27.70 will be due monthly.

 Staffer B: $60,000 salary x 0.01 dues rate = $600 annually / 26 pay periods = $23.08 per pay period x 2 pay periods = $46.16 will be due monthly.

 7. What are dues for?

-Following ten deliberative meetings between May 2020 and August 2021, the Constitution Committee unanimously recommended our Constitution.
-You can read the proposed Constitution here: https://bit.ly/ALEconstitution.
+Following ten deliberative meetings between May 2020 and August 2021, the Constitution Committee unanimously recommended our Constitution, which was written by staff.
+ALE members voted unanimously to adopt the Constitution in October 2021.
+You can read the Constitution here: https://bit.ly/ALEconstitution.

-ALE has been meeting directly with the Speaker’s Office to advocate for COVID health and safety everywhere where staff work.
-On September 21, following ongoing discussions with ALE, City Council delayed the return of Central Staff to 250 Broadway from October 4 to October 18.
 This is a reflection of our determined health and safety campaign so far, but there are still important changes we need to see.
-We know that Council Member Aides are not getting the communication and support they need in District Offices that are currently open, and that there has been at least one COVID exposure as a result of a public hearing.
+Council Member Aides have no hybrid flexibility, unless it is provided by their individual Council Member.
+Insufficient communication and support for staff in District Offices remains a pressing issue.
 ALE wants the City Council to be a safe place for all staff and the public.
 We are pressing for:

-Direct communication from the Council -- not individual Council Members -- regarding safety measures for both the District Offices and 250 Broadway, including vaccination/testing requirements.
+Direct communication from the Council -- not individual Council Members -- to Member Aides regarding safety measures for both the District Offices and 250 Broadway.